 The pace of innovation, coupled with the rise of the Internet of Things and rapid adoption of connected devices, has increased the risk for network vulnerabilities, making every organization susceptible to attacks.
 Examples range from a Los Angeles–based health care system that had its electronic medical records held hostage as a result of a breach in customer credit card information for a major national retailer.

 This new reality not only impacts chief information officers and IT-team operations but can also have a significant impact on an organization’s bottom line, making IT security a new mandate for CFOs.
-In fact, the Governance of Cybersecurity: 2015 Report revealed a sizeable uptick in the attention executives and boards are paying to cybersecurity risk management.

 What has become clear to today’s executives is that they can no longer afford to gamble and wait when it comes to IT security.
 CFOs and fellow C-suite executives must view cyberthreats holistically, as a broader enterprise risk, and undertake regular IT security assessments—a comprehensive review of administrative, technical, and physical security.
 These assessments review whether the necessary safeguards and protocols are in place to protect not only the organization but also its employees, customers, and partners in the event of a data breach.

 Once considered a necessary evil, assessments are now a necessary differentiator for any organization seeking a competitive advantage in an increasingly complex business environment.

 Building a Competitive Advantage

 Across industries, third-party verification of network security has become significant to the procurement process, and businesses can lose out on potential work if they don’t have the proper assessments in place.
 Many organizations have stringent security requirements any time personal or sensitive information needs to be exchanged or shared across organizations, which is often a key part of the request-for-proposal process.